POSYDON-code/POSYDON/docs/_source/components-overview/post_processing/pipeline_ini.rst

         GROUP = 'GL_S_Astro_POSYDON'

 The last one :samp:`GROUP` is a bit special.
-If it is set, ownership of all the files created by the pipeline will be assigned to :sampl:`GROUP`.
+If it is set, ownership of all the files created by the pipeline will be assigned to :samp:`GROUP`.
 This is especially helpful if more than one user is making changes to the data set.

 General pipeline settings